arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 02.07.16
+Indigo children supposedly possess special powers like talking to dead people and/or God.
+They're named after the blue aura which supposedly surrounds them.
+I suppose they could supposedly exist.

 ### 02.06.16
 You can use Pyenv to switch between Python versions!